jryz101/PPWeatherCheck/README.md

 # PPWeatherCheck
-Incorporate with CoreLocation, Cocoapods, REST APIs,JSON, Alamofire, and UIAnimation to Create a Weather Check App.
+Incorporate with Delegates, CoreLocation, Cocoapods, REST APIs,JSON, Alamofire, and UIAnimation.

-In this application, you will be going to learn how to build a weather check application by using Alamofire and SwifyJSON to get weather data from openweathermap.org.
+In this application, you will be going to learn how to build a WEATHERCHECK application using Delegates, CoreLocation, Cocoapods, REST APIs,JSON, Alamofire, and UIAnimation.

+Weather Source: openweathermap.org

 ## Guides
 1. Install Cocoapods on your computer.
 2. Add new Pod Alamofire and SwiftyJSON in your Xcode Project.
 3. Setting up the Location Manager to Get GPS Data from the iPhone.